-If you hope to be attracting butterflies to your garden this summer, be sure to include these simple details.
-They are the key to a successful butterfly garden.
+If you hope to attract butterflies to your garden this summer, be sure to include these details alongside the plants.

 - A mud puddle.
 You can build this by scraping away mulch in a small spot, creating a shallow divot in the soil and keeping it moist.
 Alternatively, fill saucers with sand and keep them wet.
 Butterflies will use these shallow puddles as drinking stations.
 They also like to sip muddy water because it supplies them with minerals they need.

 - To further supply minerals and other nutrients, you can offer butterflies bananas and other pieces of fruit.
 Some garden centers sell butterfly feeders, just as they sell hummingbird feeders.
 Male butterflies need sodium in mating season, and some gardeners include salt blocks in their butterfly garden to attract them.